You are here

 Business needs

-• Agency will need to determine if business and service needs can be met across expanded hours.
+• The agency will need to determine if business and service needs can be met across expanded hours.

-• Agency will need to determine which time zone the employee lives in and which time zone the business is done and document this information on the telework agreement along with an attestation to their work schedule.
+• The agency will need to determine which time zone the employee lives in and which time zone the business is done and document this information on the telework agreement along with an attestation to their work schedule.

-• Agency will need to determine whether and how employee expectations and hours worked can be tracked.
+• The agency will need to determine whether and how employee expectations and hours worked can be tracked.

 Wage and hour issues for overtime eligible employees

-• Agency will need to ensure overtime eligible staff are tracking hours, working only their scheduled shift, not working in excess of their scheduled hours, and taking appropriate breaks.
+• Agency will need to ensure overtime eligible staff are following the standard practice/agency policy of tracking hours, working only their scheduled shift, not working in excess of their scheduled hours, and taking appropriate breaks.
 Employees not taking required breaks or otherwise working outside of their hours may lead to legal risk and potential financial liability due to wage and hour complaints.
+Requirement for prior authorization of overtime should be addressed in the out-of-state telework agreement with the employee and employer.

-• Agency will need to closely monitor OT eligible employees’ work hours to ensure employees do not move into overtime status.
+• Agency will need to closely monitor OT eligible employees’ work hours to.
 Supervisors still need to monitor work hours of employees with alternate schedules (e.g. convey expectations around hours, address if the employee appears to be working beyond shift by sending e-mails outside of work time, etc.).
 Supervisors will need to monitor employee schedule change requests that may cause an overlap in workweeks.
 If an overtime-eligible employee requests a change that might result in them working in excess of forty hours in either the previous or current workweek due to a schedule overlap, the employee must receive overtime compensation.[1]

 WAC 357-28-255(3): (3) When an overtime eligible employee experiences a schedule change which causes an overlap in workweeks and requires work in excess of forty hours in either the previous or current workweek, the employee must receive overtime compensation.